-From architecture and design to photography to writing to clipart and teaching resources to domain names and websites, I have been involved in a lot of different things.
-Take a look around and see a bit of the different types of design I have attempted.
+From finance, cryptocurrency and the stock market, domain names and websites, to architecture and design to photography to writing to teaching activities and resources, I have been involved in a lot of different things.
+Take a look around and see a bit of the different types of creative outlets I have attempted.
 If anyone wants to give me feedback or ask any questions, please feel free to e-mail me at email@example.com – I hope everyone enjoys this little website!

 In my Bio I describe how I’ve wanted to be an architect for as long as I can remember.